 “What our city is doing — especially in my district in Eastern Chula Vista — should serve as a model for our county and state.
 Not only are we tackling California’s affordable housing crisis head-on — we are building interactive, people-centered communities that maximize sustainability and minimize sprawl,” Padilla said in the release.

 Some of the benefits highlighted by his office include being within walking and biking distance of major retail, employment, civic, recreational and public transportation centers.
 A computer lounge, laundry facilities, community rooms, playgrounds, bocce ball courts, barbeque areas and two community gardens are also slated for the complex.

 The Chula Vista City Council and Chula Vista Housing Authority voted on the project Tuesday night.

-Affordable housing plans drew some positive reviews from local residents on Wednesday:
+The affordable housing plans drew positive reviews from other local residents Wednesday.

 Housing experts hope to break ground on the project by next month.
 It is expected to be completed by December 2023 or early 2024.

 FOX 5’s Megan Healy contributed to this report.